Hydrometallurgy

 Adsorption (CIP / CIL)

-Mixctec’s EDICT system is the optimal choice for adsorption circuits which has been proved by hundreds of successful installations in CIP and CIL circuits worldwide.
+Mixtec’s EDICT system is the optimal choice for adsorption circuits which has been proved by hundreds of successful installations in CIP and CIL circuits worldwide.

 Detox / cyanide destruction